dogechain-lab/dogechain-snapshots/README.md

 - Decompression:

     -  > zstd -d dbsc.snapshot.zst -c | tar -xvf - -C "paste_your_target_dir_here"
-- Decompression takes more than 10 minutes,
+- Decompression takes more than 2 hours,

     - You can run the following command in the background:
     - > mkdir -p paste_your_target_dir_here